Ofi-Services/celosphere-atendees-site/site/assets/README.md

 # Assets Directory

-This directory contains all assets for the Ofi Services website.
+This directory contains all assets for the OFI Services website.

 ## Structure:
 - `images/` - All image files